 Virtual Environments

-How to configure R and Python package dependencies to this repo for reproducibility
+How to configure R and Python package dependencies for reproducibility

 Author